Sorry, you need to enable JavaScript to visit this website.

 FAQs on Rasmalai Recipe

-As mentioned in Step 1 of our Rasmalai recipe, knead the paneer until it forms a smooth and pliable dough.
+As mentioned in the first step of our Rasmalai recipe, knead the paneer until it forms a smooth, pliable dough.
 Avoid over-kneading, as it can result in a dense and tough texture.
-Aim for a soft and delicate consistency.

-If the Rasmalai balls are breaking apart, it may be due to inadequate binding of the paneer.
-Make sure to knead the paneer well until it comes together smoothly and shape them gently without applying too much pressure.
+If the balls are breaking apart, it may be due to inadequate binding of the paneer.
+Be sure to knead the paneer thoroughly until it comes together smoothly, and shape the balls gently without applying too much pressure.

 Recipe you might like